Fusion Drive vs SSD Storage: What No One Tells You Fusion vs SSD Storage

 Before we jump to conclusions, it’s important to understand how an Apple Fusion Drive works.FUSION DRIVE VS SSD

-WHAT IS APPLE FUSION DRIVE AND HOW DOES IT WORK?
+WHAT IS THE APPLE FUSION DRIVE AND HOW DOES IT WORK?

 It combines SSD and HDD storage components to make a single memory device, as previously stated.
 SSD storage capacity will be lower than HDD storage capacity.